Menopause-Informed Psychological Care

 Psychological services for women in midlife are increasingly described as menopause-aware, menopause-friendly, or menopause-informed, but these terms are used inconsistently.
 Without shared defining criteria, it is difficult for women to identify appropriately trained clinicians, for commissioners to evaluate services, for training providers to demonstrate competence, and for researchers to investigate outcomes.

 A working definition with defining criteria addresses this by offering a shared reference point.
 Care that meets the seven criteria below can reasonably be described as Menopause-Informed Psychological Care.
-Care that meets some, but not all can be described as menopause-aware or menopause-sensitive, but the term Menopause-Informed is reserved for practice that meets the full set of criteria.
+Care that meets some, but not all can be described as menopause-aware or menopause-literate, but the term Menopause-Informed is reserved for practice that meets the full set of criteria.

 Working definition